Pre-registration

 • Mark Gough

-As founder and CEO of the Capitals Coalition, Mark is a leading catalyst for collaborative action in the impact space.
+As founder and CEO of the Capitals Coalition, Mark is a leading catalyst for collaborative action.
 He combines private-sector roots with a natural gift for diplomacy, bringing diverse views and perspectives together behind a common vision.
 Over the years, Mark has been instrumental in shaping the Natural Capital Protocol, the Social and Human Capital Protocol, and in co-founding Business for Nature.
-Whether serving as Co-Chair of the Impact Management Platform or advising the Nature Positive Initiative, Mark remains dedicated to integrating social, human, and natural capital into the heart of modern decision-making.
+Whether serving as Co-Chair of the Impact Management Platform, advising the Nature Positive Initiative, or being a member of the Governance Committee for the Natural Asset Accounting Standards Board, Mark remains dedicated to integrating social, human, and natural capital into the heart of modern decision-making and to updating the economic system so that it values what matters to people.

 View details